akanadocs/docs-test/ag/bindings/jms_connection_over_http.md

 	![JMS/HTTP](images/jms_http_43.jpg "Specify Virtual Host and Context Path")

-5. Done.
+5. The configuration is complete.
 Grab the WSDL of this virtual service and start sending messages to the service.
 Be sure to have authentication policy or contract applied.

 <a href="#top">back to top</a>